spiral/docs/orm/basics.md

 ```

 #### Associated Table and Database
-By default spiral will associte your Record model with default DBAL database and table which name are generated based on class name (in our case User => users).
+By default spiral will associate your Record model with the default DBAL database and table which name are generated based on class name (in our case User => users).
 You can alter both of this values by declaring non empty properties `database` and `table`.

+> If you unsure what table will be generated based on model name - simply force table for every Record, it's not going to harm anyone but will make your code more readable.

 #### Indexes
-In many cases you might want to declare indexes to be created in associated table, you can esily do it in your Record via propery `indexes`.
-Every index information must be located in a sub array of such property and include index type (self::INDEX or self::UNIQUE), let's try to add unique index on our `email` column.
+To declare indexes to be created in associated table, you can easily do it in your Record via propery `indexes`.
+Every index information must be located in a sub array of such property to include index type (self::INDEX or self::UNIQUE) and column(s) index based on, let's try to add unique index on our `email` column.

 ```php
 protected $indexes = [